Shini56/Hero_Siege_Randomizer/Readme.md

 ##  Allowed to use?

 I asked Octa beforehand if I can share this project since I used hero/skill icons from the game.
+(Cant add new pic atm will update when home in a few Hours)

 ![Permission](allowed.png)